MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 Step 3:  `MddfContext` also needs to be updated to link the _primary_ mddf standards (i.e., Avails, Manifest, and MEC) to the correct version of the Common Metadata standard (see `getReferencedXsdVersions()`).

 Step 4: if the new version is backwards compatible with a previous version's _vocab_ file, the linkage needs to specified in `XmiIngester.getVocabResource()`.
+If it is not backwards compatible, a new JSON file with version-specific terminology must be added to the resource package (see Step 1 above)

 Step 5: if a _structure_ file is used during validation, the version to use will be specified in the Validator's `validateUsgage()` method.